Address: Muddy Lane, Lower Way, Thatcham, Berkshire, RG19 3FU

 The ducks, geese, swans, etc are all very used to visitors here and tend to be friendly, although do keep an eye on your sandwiches!
 There are lots of different breeds to try and spot as you walk around.

 As well as all the wildlife and lovely walks there are two fab adventure playgrounds.
 One is aimed at younger children and the other aimed at older children.
 Both have lots of benches for adults to sit and watch and there are also plenty of picnic benches around to have lunch if you want to take your own.
 The larger adventure playground is one of my kid’s absolute favourites.
 It is set out like an obstacle course where two people can race each other along and then up the final structure to the slide.
 We have taken children aged 0-12 here and every one of them loved it.

 We have been lucky enough to arrive on some days to find there are special events going on.
 These have included mini beast handling, arts and crafts, and even a traveling show!
 Its well worth checking on the website to see whats on when planning your visit.

-The Nature Discovery Centre is well worth a visit for children (and adults) of any age.
-Better still, parking and admission is free.
-There are posts in the car park where you can put a donation if you wish.
-I would, however, strongly encourage you to do so to help keep this wonderful place going.
+The Nature Discovery Centre is well worth a visit for children (and adults) of any age and better still, parking and admission is free.
+There are posts in the car park where you can put a donation if you wish and I would strongly encourage you to do so to help keep this wonderful place going.
 I am sure you will love it there as much as we do!